 NSF EPSCoR RII Track-2 Focused EPSCoR Collaborations (FEC)

-Funding Opportunity for Research in Genomes to Phenomes
+Funding Opportunity for Research in Understanding the Relationship between Genome and Phenome

 PI Limitations: An individual can serve as a PI or co-PI on no more than one proposal to this solicitation (but may participate in multiple internal pre-proposals).
-Individuals who are serving as PIs or co-PIs on a current EPSCoR award (any track) with an end date later than 10/31/2017 are not eligible to serve as a PI or co-PI on a submission to this solicitation.
+An investigator may serve as Principal Investigator (PI) or Co-PI on only one RII Track-2 award at any given time.
 Each proposal will have one PI, and must identify at least one co-PI from another EPSCoR jurisdiction/state, and ideally should include at least one co-PI from another MRC institution (Jackson State, Mississippi State, or Southern Mississippi).

 Limited Submission Selection Process: To determine which (if any) proposal will be developed for UM (Oxford)’s sole submission to NSF, a two-stage selection process will be conducted.
 For Stage 1, individuals or teams proposing to lead a collaboration project must submit a non-binding 2-page internal Notice of Intent to ORSP.
 If more than one Notice of Intent is received, those assessed to have reasonable potential will be invited to submit a longer (up to 10 pages) Stage 2 internal Pre-Proposal to ORSP.
 If multiple Stage 2 Pre-Proposals are received, ORSP will coordinate the selection of the winning pre-proposal, which the proposing PI/team will be invited to develop as a full proposal for submission to NSF.
 If at either Stage (1 or 2) only one viable submission is received by ORSP, the submitting PI will be invited to develop the full proposal on behalf of the institution.
 Both the Stage 1 Notice of Intent, and the Stage 2 Pre-Proposal, should be submitted to ORSP via the Ole Miss InfoReady Review portal at https://olemiss.infoready4.com, by the due dates given below.